Tutorial

 and can be used to observe when the viewport changes between matching a media query or not.

-Here’s a simple example where a message is logged to the console if the viewport size changes between being less than 500px and equal to or more than 500px:
+Here’s an example where a message is logged to the console if the viewport size changes between being less than 500px and equal to or more than 500px:

 import { Component, OnInit } from '@angular/core';